columbia/VIA/README.md

 |:--:|
 | **Fig 2: Topology of the N1SDP and jump host.** |

-Send an email to [osdi22paper196ae@gmail.com](mailto:osdi22paper196ae@gmail.com) with the subject "OSDI AE" and your ssh public key in the content so we can register you to the server and send you instructions on connecting to it.

 #### 2.1.2 Setup the Jump Host

 Once you have access to the jump host, you may clone this repo to it to run the benchmarks.